Aldor Ingebrigtsen

-Aldor Ingebrigtsen (16 February 1888 – 14 November 1952) was a Norwegian politician for the Labour Party.
+Aldor Ingebrigtsen (16 February 1888–14 November 1952) was a Norwegian politician for the Labour Party.

-He was born in the hamlet of Lyfjord, on the island of Kvaløya in Tromsøysund municipality.
+He was born in the hamlet of Lyfjord, on the island of Kvaløya in Tromsøysund Municipality.

-He was elected to the Norwegian Parliament from Troms in 1922, and was re-elected on seven occasions.
+He was elected to the Norwegian Parliament from Troms county in 1922, and was re-elected on seven occasions.
 During his eighth term, he died and was replaced by Hans Kristian Hauan.

-Ingebrigtsen was a member of Tromsøysund municipality from 1916 to 1919, and later of its executive committee from 1925 to 1934.
+Ingebrigtsen was a member of the municipal council for Tromsøysund Municipality from 1916 to 1919, and later of its executive committee from 1925 to 1934.